TouchDesigner/TouchEngine-UE-Samples/README.md

 Open the Level Blueprint to see the network of operations used to run TouchEngine.

 For a detailed walkthrough of the examples, [go here](Content/README.md).

+## Use a specific TouchEngine version

+If you place any of the following, named "TouchEngine", alongside the .tox you're opening, it will use that version

+- a Windows .lnk to a TouchDesigner installation
+- a symlink to a TouchDesigner installation
+- a full TouchDesigner installation

+If none of those option is present, it will load the latest TouchEngine version installed on your system.

 ## Troubleshooting